 What Do I Need for Snow Slime

 There are a lot of types of slime recipes.
 Each type of slime gives a different effect and feel.
 I personally do not allow the girls to make or play with slime that has borax in it.
 While we never had a problem, I am not about to take that chance.
 For this recipe, we are making basic slime with glue and starch and pretty white glitter.

 How to Make Slime with Glue

 When making slime with glue, you need an activator.
 This is what makes the glue from being a puddle and makes it come together to form slime.

 Some recipes for slime call for borax as the activator.
 The problem with using borax in slime is can cause burns to the kids’ skin and can cause breathing problems.
 While many people talk about not having a problem, I am not willing to take the chance.
 So all of the ingredients we use in our slime are safe for the kids.

-Join Our Kids Budget Crafts Group to get even more great ideas and connect with others who love to craft.
+Join Our Easy Budget Crafts Group to get even more great ideas and connect with others who love to craft.

 More Slime Ideas: